theta-data/theta-data-api/docs/theta-rpc.md

 # ThetaRpc
 ### GetAccount
+This Field returns the details of the account.

 * code :  the hash of the smart contract bytecode (for smart contract accounts)
 * coins : the native token balance
 * reserved_funds : fund reserved for micropayment through the off-chain resource-oriented payment pool